JamesSwiss/customer_banking/README.md

 # Customer Banking Application

 This Python program is a basic customer banking application.
-It provides functionality for creating savings and CD accounts, calculating interest, and updating account balances based on the user inputs.
+It provides functionality for creating savings and CD accounts, calculating interest, and viewing the updated account balances based on the user inputs.

 ## Features